timbohiatt/gke-at-scale-pulumi/README.md

     ```

     **Note:** This auth mechanism is meant for inner loop developer workflows.
 If you want to run this example in an unattended service account setting, such as in CI/CD, see [Using a Service Account](https://www.pulumi.com/docs/intro/cloud-providers/gcp/setup/) in the Pulumi docs.
 The service account must have the role `Kubernetes Engine Admin` / `container.admin`.
-1. A Domain Name to which you can use for this demo, ensure you have the ability to change the DNS records for this domain.
+1. [Optional] A Domain Name to which you can use for this demo, ensure you have the ability to change the DNS records for this domain.

 ### Steps

-After cloning this repo, from this working directory, navigate to the ```infra/go``` folder and run these commands:
+After cloning this repo, from this working directory, navigate to the ```infra``` folder and run these commands:

 1. Create a new Pulumi stack, which is an isolated deployment target for this example: